 Colebridge Trust is a registered charity and recognised as the community development trust for Solihull, within the West Midlands.

-Since 2002, we have been supporting people within one of the most deprived 5-10% areas of the country, North Solihull and those who are often marginalised through disability, health conditions and other limiting circumstances, such as care responsibilities in the remainder of the borough and surrounding areas.
+Since 2002, we have been empowering people and third sector organisations within Solihull and surrounding areas.
+A lot of our efforts have been focussed on North Solihull – with neighbourhoods ranked amongst the most deprived 5%-10% in England.
+Our team also support those who are often marginalised through disability, health conditions and other limiting circumstances, such as care responsibilities in the remainder of the borough and surrounding areas.